 On the first floor is this exhibit about the people who settled Gross Point and Wilmette in the 19th century.

-Native Americans lived in the Wilmette area for more than 10,000 years.
+Before 19th century treaties forced them to move, there were Native American communities in the Wilmette area for more than 10,000 years.
 On display are examples of their finely crafted stone tools and ceramic objects, including the haunting "effigy head," one of the oldest and most famous artifacts in our collection.